HOW TO WRITE THE BEST CUSTOMER SERVICE PLAN IN 2022

 - Follow up.
 You can follow up after you come up with the action plan with a gift card or a hand-written note or a quick gift to say: “We are sorry that happened to you, this is a gift card to compensate for the hassle” This type of great customer service follow up will bring them back to a place of confidence about you and your brand and may bring a couple of referrals.
 Your affected customer may say to others: “This company even when they have a few things miss or make a mistake, they will make it right“

 - Confirm you will find a solution.
 Try to avoid saying to a customer: “I cannot…” or “I do not know…“.
 If you cannot fix the issue straight away, find someone who can provide a solution/answer, or find someone (supervisor) who can guide a process to find a solution.
 Anything that you can do to exceed their expectations will be highly appreciated by your customers; even if this means the customer has to wait a bit longer for a solution to be found.
-Never let the customer feel she/he is not closer to get a positive resolution.
+Never let the customer feel she/he is not closer to getting a positive resolution.

 - Have answers ready for key peak days.
-Customers service teams should plan in advance any issues especially for key days such as Mother’s Day, Valentine’s Day, Father’s Day, Black Friday sales, December sales (Christmas season), January sales, etc.
+Customers service teams should plan in advance any issues, especially for key days such as Mother’s Day, Valentine’s Day, Father’s Day, Black Friday sales, December sales (Christmas season), January sales, etc.

-- Build a lot of rapport with your existing customers.
+- Build rapport with your customers.

 - Increase up-sellability

 Expert tip: a great CRM (customer relationship management software) with custom fields for answering key questions such as: “What’s their expectation” and “How do we exceed this expectation” is ideal.
 If you record the answers for each customer, you will be more likely to reach your customer loyalty and sales goals.

 People’s time to read your customer service plan is a precious resource and should be treated accordingly.
 You can minimise the cognitive load by: